 Vedic Meditation is derived from the Veda, the 5,000 year old body of wisdom from India.
 It is the source of yoga and Ayurvedic medicine as well as many other branches of knowledge.
-The Vedic tradition is the root source of most methods of meditation, including Zen and Vipassana as well as other mantra based meditation practices but unlike these techniques, Vedic Meditation was never a monastic practice.
+The Vedic tradition is the root source of most methods of meditation, including Zen and Vipassana as well as other mantra based meditation practices but unlike these techniques.
+Unlike these other practices, Vedic Meditation was never a monastic practice.
 It doesn’t require superhuman willpower or hours per day sitting without moving.
 You can practice Vedic Meditation even if you think a lot and have a high-speed mind.

 During Vedic meditation, one experiences inner wakefulness beyond thought.
 Meditators describe this state as supreme inner contentment.
 The restfulness accompanying meditation is considerably deeper than that gained by sleeping.
 This profound rest allows deep-rooted stresses to dissolve naturally, bringing innumerable health benefits to the individual.